 The Greens (WA) are committed to a model of care and service delivery underpinned by the principles of the recovery movement2.
 These principles are the recognition of the multiple complex influences on mental health and the promotion of active participation of individuals accessing those services this movement is led by people with lived experience and the model is recognised as having the best outcomes for people seeking mental health services.

-The vital role of carers should be better acknowledged, respected and supported.
+The vital role of carers and family members should be better acknowledged, respected and supported.
 Research into reducing the incidence of adverse mental health within communities should be prioritised.

 The Greens (WA) recognise that for First Nations Peoples, health and well-being is holistic, encompassing all aspects of the inter-related domains of body, mind and emotions, family and kinship, community, culture, Country and spirituality.
 First Nations Peoples' self-determination is a foundational imperative in all policies, programs or services, both as a social determinant of health, and to ensure culturally safe and secure services. (see also The Greens (WA) First Nations Peoples policy)

 The Greens (WA) want: